labsyspharm/ashlar/ashlar/rc/README.md

         rcashlar subtract /project/demo/230523_3scans/21-2D474_001-2D01@20230523_180743_729614 /project/demo/230523_3scans/21-2D474_001-2D01@20230523_183243_352969
         ```

-4. Combine the assembled image from the first and the subtracted image into a
+4. Combine the assembled images from the first and the subtracted image into a
-   single ome-tiff file.
+   single OME-TIFF.
     - Run `rcashlar combine` on the `demo/` directory

         ```bash